 We have a strong research focus and outstanding researchers with national and international profiles for their scholarly publications and contributions to public debate.
 Academic staff are keen competitors for research grants, and the School welcomes postgraduate research students (for Masters and Doctoral thesis projects) in areas where our staff have expertise.

-The general research interests in the school are:
+The Areas of Research Strength and Standing in the school are:

 - Asia-Pacific Studies